KevinJ0nathan/wads-todolist/README.md

 # ToDoList APP - Wads Week 5 Homework

-A React application built with Vite and integrated with Firebase for authentication and database.
+A simple and efficient To-Do List web app built with React + Vite, styled with Tailwind CSS, and powered by Firebase for authentication and database storage.

+🚀 Features
+- Google Authentication (Firebase Auth)
+- Add, edit, and delete tasks
+- Store tasks in Firestore Database
+- Responsive design with Tailwind CSS

 ## 🛠️ Installation